LimpidTech/prefer.js/README.md

 How do I use it?
 ----------------

+Firstly, you'll want to install the module.
+This can be done easily with `npm`.

+    npm install prefer

 Prefer.JS is fairly simple to use.
 A basic use case might be that you have the following JSON configuration: